workshopdemos/doggos-gse/README_ENDEVOR.md

 ## Build and link the DOGGOS application

-1. Collaps the [MAP] to see your edited COBOL element
+1. Collapse the [MAP] to see your edited COBOL element

 ![Paste](images/endevor/end15.png)